Mugunthan24/kickstarter-analysis/README.md

 ### Outcomes Based on Goals
 Conclusions that can be gathered from Outcomes Based on Goals is that the lower the fundraising goal, the more likely the campaign is to succeed.
 ### Limitations of Dataset
+Some limitations of the dataset are:
+- There are outliers that we cannot say for certain were entered incorrectly
+-
 ### Potential Tables and Graphs